 The report also elaborates on what these companies have done differently.
 Here are a few steps:

-• Develop an actionable and flexible crisis response plan, which can include an emergency notification system, and test it extensively.
+Develop an actionable and flexible crisis response plan, which can include emergency messaging software, and test it extensively.
 Identify key learnings from any recent crisis and adapt the plan to incorporate them.
 Companies that implement this are four times more likely to stay put.

 6. The Future of Crisis Management